 Applied anthropologists pair the basic frame of reference assigned to American Anthropology with current topics.
 Whether it is the study and conservation of non-human primates or pioneering new approaches toward local sustainability in rural China, students assigned to this applied track of the major attempt to devise a practical application for their knowledge with the hopes of organizing their experiences into a future career.

 Students interested in bioarchaeology study the physiological and anatomical qualities of the adaptive success story of genus Homo.
 Course offerings and undergraduate research projects are organized around the notion of survival and reproductive success.
 Often, the methodological principles of paleodemography and archaeology are applied to mortuary communities across a variety of timelines.

-Forensic science is an important part of biological anthropology.
+Forensic science is an important part of anthropology.
 Many of the concepts and techniques utilized by criminologists, forensic psychologists, and coroners have been drawn from the research of American Archaeologists and Anthropologists.
-Students interested in pursuing a graduate career in forensic science are challenged to apply current research in archaeology and biological anthropology with laboratory techniques designed around the work of toxicologists, forensic technicians, dissection specialists, and crime scene investigators.
+Students interested in pursuing a graduate career in forensic science are challenged to apply current research in archaeology and anthropology with laboratory techniques designed around the work of toxicologists, forensic technicians, dissection specialists, and crime scene investigators.